-- 1 Log on to the MDC as root. - 2 Mount the StorNext installation DVD and change to the DVD root directory.

-Note: When you mount a DVD in a Red Hat 5 system, DVDs are mounted by default with a noexec (non-executable) option which prevents you from proceeding with the installation.
+- Note: localhost cannot map to multiple IP addresses.
+Before running the StorNext installation script (install.stornext), make sure localhost in the /etc/hosts file is mapped to a single IP address. - 1 Log on to the MDC as root. - 2 Mount the StorNext installation DVD and change to the DVD root directory. - Note: When you mount a DVD in a Red Hat 5 or 6 system, DVDs are mounted by default with a noexec (non-executable) option which prevents you from proceeding with the installation.

-For Red Hat users only, before proceeding you must remount the DVD by typing mount -o remount, exec ...
+For Red Hat users only, before proceeding you must remount the DVD by typing mount -o remount, exec